maneeshrj/snake-pygame-ai/README.md

 torchvision==0.12.0

+Check `requirements.txt` for a full list of packages.

 # How to run
 ## To play the game manually
 In order to play the game as a human player, run `python3 userAgent.py`.